 In an effort to sound different or knowledgeable by using very sophisticated words, the risk is that your personal statement will be hard to read.
 The tone should be professional, but when it comes to the choice of words, sometimes less is more.

 Don’t forget to dot the i’s and cross the t’s

-You’ll be surprised at how easy it is to make grammar mistakes when writing a personal statement on a CV.
+You’ll be surprised at how easy it is to make grammar mistakes when writing a personal statement on a resume.
 When the goal is to keep it concise and simple, you may feel there’s no need for a grammar check, but it’s always best practice to proof-read.
 It might also be worth using a tool like Grammarly for extra help.

 The goal of your personal statement, when applying for a PA role, is to spark the interviewer’s interest in those first few lines.
-If you can grab their attention early, they will be more likely to read your full CV and offer you an initial interview.
+If you can grab their attention early, they will be more likely to read your full resume and offer you an initial interview.
 Focusing on the above points will go a long towards achieving this.

 Are you not registered with us yet?
 Submit your details here and let us help you find the perfect personal assistant role!